xcart/xcart-docs/_pages/kb_en/modules/multi-vendor/vendor_registration.md

 ![]({{site.baseurl}}/attachments/8749143/8716879.png)

-Once the vendor profile has been approved by the store administrator, the vendor is notified by email.
-Now they can log in to their personal area of the store's back end and start selling.
+Once the vendor profile has been approved by the store administrator, they can log in to their personal area of the store's back end and start selling.

 ## Method 2